sherzyang/Predicting-Kickstarter-Success-Likelihoods/README.md

 # Future Vision
 ![kickstarter image](kickstarter.png)

-by Sherry Yang and  Kevin Velasco
+By Sherry Yang and  Kevin Velasco

 A model that can classify a kickstarter project as likely to succeed or not.